Valliyappan-2002/Employee-Management-System/README.md

 # Employee-Management-System
-Code for django powered web site to manage employees in organisation.
+It is a simple django powered web application to manage employees in organization